exercism/csharp/exercises/run-length-encoding/README.md

 data to be encoded will never contain any numbers and numbers inside data to be decoded always represent the count for the following character.

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/run-length-encoding` directory.

 ## Source